Protective Services for children provides assistance to families to ensure the safety and well-being of children.

 A. Call the Baltimore County Police at 911.
 They will make an immediate assessment of the child's safety and if necessary, the police will contact Child Protective Services at the Department of Social Services.

 If you have a general concern and there is not an immediate issue of the child's safety, you can call 410-853-3000 to discuss the situation with someone in the Screening Unit.
 Depending on what you have observed, a child neglect investigation might result.

 Adult Protective Services is a program which serves persons age 18 or over who lack the physical or mental capacity to provide for their daily needs.
 The purpose of the program is to prevent or remedy abuse, exploitation, neglect, and self-neglect of adults who are unable to protect their own interests and are at risk of immediate harm to themselves or others.

-Self-Neglect is the inability of a vulnerable adult to provide for his/her physical or mental health and well-being.
+- Self-Neglect is the inability of a vulnerable adult to provide for his or her physical or mental health and well-being.

 Report adult abuse by calling the Department of Social Services at 410-853-3000.
 Persons who report the need for Adult Protective Services are protected under the law, and may choose to remain anonymous.

 You may be in an abusive relationship if the person you love does the following:

 - Discourages your relationships with family and friends

 - Angers easily